 The new study draws from larger and more diverse populations.
-The Parkinson’s Foundation Prevalence Project estimates that 930,000 people in the U.S. will be living with PD by the year 2020.
+The Parkinson’s Foundation Prevalence Project estimates that nearly one million people in the U.S. are living with PD.
 This number is predicted to rise to 1.2 million by 2030.

 Parkinson’s Prevalence Facts

 - The last major PD prevalence study was completed in 1978.